Skip to product information

 And the answer is:

-After a few hours, Mai Sweet Thai becomes softer and even rounder.
+After a few hours, Mai Sweet Thai becomes even softer and rounder.

 " Squeezing the soul out of the body"